Frequently Asked Questions

 Campers should wear clothes designed for active play.
 Campers should also wear clothes that they don’t mind getting dirty!
 Campers must wear close-toed shoes for safety reasons.

 Yes.
 We do not provide a lunch program.
 All campers and staff bring their lunch with them to camp each day.
 Lunches are refrigerated until lunch time.
-Each camper will receive a Camp Kinneret insulated lunch bag on their first day of camp.
-Milk and water are provided at lunchtime.

 We welcome any child who can participate safely and successfully in our camp program.
 Over the years children of many different abilities have attended camp, and we encourage you to contact us so that we can determine whether our program can meet your child’s needs.
 If you would like your child to attend with a 1:1 aide, we would like you to know ahead of time that we do require 1:1s to meet certain requirements, pass a background check, and adhere to our camp personnel policies.